Next phase in the medication abortion fight will be a quick-moving legal battle

 Even without the rival ruling from the judge in Washington state, Kacsmaryk's decision to halt the 2000 approval is an unprecedented move, and one -- if allowed to go into effect -- that will inject significant uncertainty and confusion into what is already a tumultuous legal landscape around abortion.

-The Justice Department has not indicated how it will respond to the order from the Washington state judge, US District Judge Thomas O. Rice.
-The department may be inclined to appeal it, so as to wipe away a court order that also inserted a judge into FDA decision-making.
+The DOJ has not indicated how it will respond to the order from the Washington judge, US District Judge Thomas O. Rice.
+The department may be inclined to appeal it, so to wipe away a court order that also inserted a judge into FDA decision-making.
 But the department may opt to forgo emergency litigation over whether Rice's order should be paused in the meantime.
+On Monday, the Justice Department asked Rice to clarify how FDA should comply with his order if Kacsmaryk's ruling is allowed to go into effect, with a filing that pointed to a "significant tension" between the two rulings.

 Uncertainty over how the ruling against abortion pills would be carried out